GANESH-KORGAONKAR/TicTacToe-using-java/README.md

 3. Try to align three marks in a row to win.
 4. If the game ends in a draw or a win, press the restart button to play again.

+## Credits

+I watched a tutorial video on YouTube for this project on how to code and make this game.
+I coded the game by watching the tutorial and made some additional features suggested by the video creator.
+The name of the YouTube channel is Kenny Yip Coding.

-## Enjoy playing the Tic-Tac-Toe Game!
+## Enjoy playing the Whac-A-Mole Game!